-I don’t think mortgage rates will increase much further.
+I don't think mortgage rates will increase much further.
 6% is likely the ceiling for the average 30-year fixed-rate mortgage this year and probably next year too.
 Interest rates have been in a down channel since the late 1980s.
-I expect interest rates to start declining by the end of 2022 or 2023.
+I expect interest rates to start declining by in 2023.

 Further, well-qualified borrowers are getting quoted much lower mortgage rates.
 For example, I was quoted a 10/1 ARM at only 3.25%.
 That's such great value.